MixinNetwork/developers.mixin.one/developers-docs/docs/introduction.md

 description: Mixin Network, a free, lightning fast and decentralized network for transferring digital assets.
 ---

-Mixin Network is an open network, it's open to the developers at both Kernel (aka, the Mainnet) and Mixin API levels.
+Mixin Network is an open network for developers building asset and messaging applications with the Mixin API.

-According to the business needs and requirements, developers can choose the appropriate way to develop their Apps, chains, and any applications based on Mixin Network.
+According to their business needs, developers can build websites, Apps, Messenger bots, and other integrations based on Mixin Network.

-## Dive into the Kernel

-If you want to build something with the kernel, or create a fork of Mixin Network with some modifications you like, you can read the [source code of Mixin Mainnet](https://github.com/MixinNetwork/mixin).

-There are some tutorials that are useful:

-- [Deploying full node](mainnet/guide/full-node-join) - run mixin node in local machine.
-- [Sync full node](mainnet/guide/sync-full-node) - run mixin node in sync mode, sync all snapshots from the Kernel.

 ## Create Mixin Applications

-Mixin Applications are applications that use the Mixin Network.
-It could be a website, an App, a messenger bot, or any other form of application that uses Mixin API or interacts with Kernel.
+Mixin Applications are applications that use Mixin Network.
+They can be websites, Apps, Messenger bots, or any other form of application that uses the Mixin API.

 :::info
-Mixin Application uses the Mixin API, an API set that provides the interface for the Mixin Mainnet, simplifies the development of Mixin.
-Please read [Mixin API Reference](api/guide) for more details.
+Mixin Applications use the Mixin API, which provides a simpler interface to Mixin services.
+Please read the [Mixin API Reference](api/guide) for more details.
 :::

 ### Messenger Bot